BrunoTeixeira1996/waiw/README.md

 - [X] Bug when inserting comments
   - If bruno inserts comments twice, rafaela can't insert more so I need to validate this
 - [X] Create valid database and debug database
+- [X] Make flag for debuging as well as a database for debugging